Debt Camel

 Your house has gone up a lot in value

 This is good news because you will have a better choice of deals – if you just scraped a 5% deposit when you bought two years ago and now you have more than 10% equity for example.
-Here you may be able to get big savings by shopping around and looking at other lenders, so don’t take the first deal your current lender suggests.
+Here in theory you may be able to get big savings by shopping around and looking at other lenders, so don’t take the first deal your current lender suggests.

 Things have got harder

-If your family has got larger, your income has fallen, you are now self-employed, you have a lot more debt, or a poor credit rating … anything like this suggests that you may find it difficult to remortgage with a different lender.
-Getting a new fix on your current mortgage may be your only option.
+If your family has got larger, your income has fallen, you are now self-employed, you are struggling because of rising cost of living, a poor credit rating … anything like this suggests that you may find it difficult to remortgage with a different lender.

 You want to borrow more to extend the house / new kitchen